DebiPrasadMohanty/LLM-FROM-SCRATCH/README.md

 Unfortunately, utilizing extensive datasets may be impractical for smaller projects.
 Therefore, for our implementation, we’ll take a more modest approach by creating a dramatically scaled-down version of LLaMA.

 Given the constraints of not having access to vast amounts of data, we will focus on training a simplified version of LLaMA using the TinyShakespeare dataset.
 This open source dataset, available [here](https://github.com/karpathy/char-rnn/blob/master/data/tinyshakespeare/input.txt), contains approximately 40,000 lines of text from various Shakespearean works.
-This choice is influenced by the [Makemore series by Karpathy](https://www.youtube.com/playlist?list=PLAqhIrjkxbuWI23v9cThsA9GvCAUhRvKZ), which provides valuable insights into training language models.

 While LLaMA was trained on an extensive dataset comprising **1.4 trillion** tokens, our dataset, TinyShakespeare, containing around **1 million characters**.